FoxyOfJungle/RenderStack/README.md

 # Render Stack

+RenderStack is an input/output processor, mainly for rendering.

 RenderStack library basically executes an array of sorted functions (a.k.a virtual Layers) where the `.Draw()` function receives an input, processes it, and returns an output, which would be the initial and final surface.

 This is useful for organizing the game's **rendering** into a **deterministic** and **customizable order**, in real time.